retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 <details>
 <summary>A lot of keyboard/tech words completely unrelated to SciAdv.</summary>

-Brainwashed by people explaining where did QWERTY layout come from and why rows are weirdly shifted (staggered), I became interested in ortholinear keyboards.
+<p>Brainwashed by people explaining where did QWERTY layout come from and why rows are weirdly shifted (staggered), I became interested in ortholinear keyboards.
 But keyboard world is weird.
 First of all, prices - everything unusual costs half a leg.
 Second, general bias of ortho community towards smaller keyboards.
 I don't know why or how people are using keyboards with 40 keys and less, when 61 key (60%) keyboards are already weird to use.
-Third, designing a key arrangement myself means ability to measure distances accordingly to my hands and fingers.
+Third, designing a key arrangement myself means ability to measure distances accordingly to my hands and fingers.</p>

-So, I stumbled upon idea of building a keyboard myself, learned, made PCB design, calculated first costs, shocked myself cause it was close to $100, still kept at it, while trying to reduce some costs, finally got everything, and soldered it together.
+<p>So, I stumbled upon idea of building a keyboard myself, learned, made PCB design, calculated first costs, shocked myself cause it was close to $100, still kept at it, while trying to reduce some costs, finally got everything, and soldered it together.
 The result was... not great.
 I did not learn 3D modeling, even though I tried, so I didn't have a case, and switches were soldered directly on the pcb.
 For a month the keyboard was laying directly on pcb with diodes, then I got little standoffs, covered pcb with foam supported by screwed standoffs, so now keyboard is standing on them.
-Usability was tough, I couldn't get used to it.
+Usability was tough, I couldn't get used to it.</p>

-Colemak layout was also not great.
+<p>Colemak layout was also not great.
 You begin to realize how many things are relying on and exclusively using Qwerty.
 Some things change shortcuts to new keys on Colemak, but revert to Qwerty if I change keyboard to another language, like to Ukrainian.
 Then there is IntelliJ, which uses a single layout for shortcuts, probably the one you had at the moment of it starting up.
 Bios, first lock screen on Gnome use Qwerty only.
 Japanese IME on linux uses last layout, so Colemak can work, while on Windows it's only Qwerty.
-And so on.
+And so on.</p>

-Results: Colemak will bring issues.
+<p>Results: Colemak will bring issues.
 Custom keyboard - even more issues.
-Only if you really have nothing to do, or in dire need, try Colemak (DH mod) first, keyboard building second.
+Only if you really have nothing to do, or in dire need, try Colemak (DH mod) first, keyboard building second.</p>

 </details>